A top selling wordgame, selling across stores by funskool

 Decoupling skill from Success

 Based on insights and constraints, it was decided that the game had to balance word knowledge with strategic gameplay elements.
-After experimenting with multiple game mechanics, the vertical grid seemed to be the most novel and fun experiences, the similarity to the 4 in a row game also brought instant familiarity, making the game approachable while opening up new tactical possibilities beyond vocabulary alone, that dealt with gravity, spatial thinking, as well as the ability to read backwards.
+After experimenting with multiple game mechanics, the vertical grid seemed to be the most fun experience, the similarity to the 4 in a row game also brought instant familiarity, making the game approachable while opening up new tactical possibilities beyond vocabulary alone, that dealt with vertical stacking, spatial thinking, as well as the ability to read backwards.

 The game solves "the wordsmith monopoly" by introducing spatial constraints.
 By moving word-building into a vertical 3D space, players must account for gravity and tactical positioning.
-This ensures that a novice with better board awareness can outmaneuver an expert with a larger vocabulary.
+This ensures that a novice with better board awareness can outmaneuver an expert attempting to create complex and long words based on theirsuperior vocabulary.

 Heres how to play: